 Puerto Vallarta is known for its culinary offerings, and an outing with Vallarta Eats Food Tours will get you familiar with local specialties in no time.
 Sample fresh tortillas and visit the factory that makes them on the Signature Taco tour, or take the Mole Pozole tour, highlighting two regional favourites.
 Can’t choose?
 Opt for the variety-rich Tasting Vallarta tour.

 Once used as bombing targets and almost destroyed, the Marieta Islands, just outside Banderas Bay, have recovered to become a premiere wildlife destination, protected by UNESCO due to the presence of many rare bird species.
-Don’t miss “Hidden Beach.”
+Don’t miss “Hidden Beach” (note: access is tide and weather dependent).

 Read more: Where to Go in Mexico